 membership:sample_set_id sample spit participant1-spit spit participant2-spit blood participant1-blood blood participant2-blood

-Formatting requirements Parts in red (i.e. "membership:sample_set_id") must be entered exactly as shown!
-You can replace "sample" with the name of the table you are making sets of.
+Formatting requirements Parts in red (i.e., "membership:sample_set_id") must be entered exactly as shown!
+You can replace "sample" with the name of the table for which you're making sets.

 You can customize the set IDs with your own values.

-Note that you must have a corresponding entity table (i.e. a
+Note: You must have a corresponding entity table (i.e., a

 sampletable - in the example above) in the workspace.
 It contains links to the input data files from the samples in the set.